s7manth/tp/docs/UserGuide.md

 | **Email** of the student                        | charlotte@example.com |

 Note that the group of the student can be set to anything you want, so the meaning of it is derived upon your own usage.
-The example given, `T02`, is intended to imply that the student belongs to Tutorial Group 2
+The example given, `T02`, is intended to imply that the student belongs to Tutorial Group 2.

+You can choose to follow module conventions for the naming of the groups or make groupings of your own.
+Some additional examples are shown below:

+* CS2103T groups can be `W12-1` to represent the Wednesday 12PM time slot, group 1.
+* CS2101 groups can be `G02` to represent the tutorial group 2 according to EduRec/NUSmods
+* If you are handling only one group, a simple `lab` or `tutorial` can suffice.

 <br>